|Samuel H. Speers||Associate Dean of the College for Religious and Spiritual Life and Contemplative Practices||

 Our Staff Bios

-Rev. Samuel Speers (he/him/his) is Associate Dean for Religious and Spiritual Life and Contemplative Practices at Vassar College; he has been at the college for twenty years.
+The Rev. Samuel Speers (he/him/his) is Associate Dean of the College for Religious and Spiritual Life and Contemplative Practices at Vassar College; he has been at the college for twenty years.
 Sam moved to Poughkeepsie from Chicago, where he had worked in campus ministry for ten years at the University of Chicago, serving as Associate Dean of Rockefeller Memorial Chapel, the university’s chapel.

 At Vassar, Sam has focused on collaborative initiatives at the intersections of religion, secular public life, and inter-religious engagement.
 Sam directed a multi-campus initiative called “Secularity and the Liberal Arts”—a faculty-chaplain collaboration that involved twenty colleges.
 The 10-year project, supported by a major grant from by Teagle Foundation, grew out of concerns that faculty and chaplains kept hearing from students about how to integrate their questions of meaning and purpose into their “secular” education.
 He contributed a chapter on this project to College and University Chaplaincy in the 21st Century.